 9. Red Cross Garden, Southwark

 Truly in the heart of the city, Red Cross Garden is part of the Bankside Open Spaces Trust.
-You can stare out at the city from the tranquility of the garden, which was restored to its original Victorian layout back in 2005.
+You can stare out at the city from the tranquillity of the garden, which was restored to its original Victorian layout back in 2005.

 10. The Skip Garden (now The Story Garden), King’s Cross

 They call it “an urban garden with a twist”; a blooming oasis full of wild flowers, herbs, vegetables, a tranquil orchard and even a small oak forest.
 Everything is made with recycled materials, and it’s run entirely by the hands of the community.
 The garden—which is currently hidden behind the British Library after a recent move—hosts a number of workshops and special events throughout the year.

 11. St James’s Park